 Company A wanted to become bigger.
 The easiest way was to buy its competitor.
 They met the management to discuss an over and the take over began.

-Pull over: The formal verb could be to stop.
+The formal verb could be to stop.

 In the previous phrasal verb (take over) we gave the example of Philip taking over the driving from Hillary.